c4pt000/mega-blocker-iptables-ipset-04-17-2024/README.md

 * sets are used from https://github.com/firehol/blocklist-ipsets and maxmind geolite2

+* ip-reset.sh is a script to restore iptables to defaults and unload and remove all loaded ipsets

 # review [system]-post-install.sh and either comment or uncomment block tor traffic

 ```